Rebecca A. Campbell-Montalvo

 Department of Curriculum and Instruction, Neag School of Education

-Campbell-Montalvo’s work in education spans K-doctoral+.
-Her book, The Latinization of Indigenous Students (Lexington Books, 2023) explores the multi-level intersecting factors affecting how Indigenous Latinx K-12 students are understood and served in the U.S. South.
-In addition, Campbell-Montalvo is PI or Co-PI on three NSF projects including work using true mixed methods, totaling more than $6,000,000 in funding, and each offering study or application relating to broadening participation in STEM.
+Campbell-Montalvo’s work in education includes her book, The Latinization of Indigenous Students (Lexington Books, 2023), which explores the multi-level factors affecting how Indigenous Latinx K-12 students experience schooling in the U.S. In addition, she is PI or Co-PI on three NSF projects to broaden participation in STEM, including work using mixed methods, totaling $6,000,000 in funding.